JVHallam/kata_azure_pipelines/readme.md

 * Run the pipeline with the defaults ( 3, including zz04 )
     * Note that zz04 skips
     * Note that bonus is skipped

+* Run the pipeline with
+    * zz01, zz09, je03         -> Should have 4 stages ( including the bonus )
+    * The default 3 site codes -> Should skip one stage ( zz04 ) and create a 4th stage, the bonus stage will skip
+    * sa01, zz04, zz09, je03   -> Should have 4 stages, zz04 is skipped, it doesn't have the bonus stage

 ## Job status check functions
 * Run the pipeline with the defaults ( including zz04 )